thaysom22/gitpod-full-template-dec2020/TESTING.md

 * After the player submits an answer this component remains the same until the gameboard overlay closes.
 Then the content changes to: player 2 name, pulsing '?' icon and 'click to play!' text.
 * Again, the ? disappears and replaced by a series of random numbers before displaying a final random number and the text 'choose an expression' beneath.
 * This component repeats this pattern of functionality throughout the turns of the game.

+**Bugs fixed**

+* Size of font for current player name was too small on tablet and desktop devices.
+Fix: corrected css id seclector name in media queries.

 ### 3. Scoreboard component